istio/istio/doc/rule-dsl.md

   weight: 100
 ```

-When using Kubernetes the destination "reviews.default.svc.cluster.local" is merely a Kubernetes fully qualified domain name (FQDN).
+The destination is the name of the service (specified as a fully qualified
+domain name (FQDN)) to which the traffic is being routed.
+The route *tag*
-The route *tag* "version: v1" corresponds to a Kubernetes *label* "version: v1".
-The rule ensures that Kubernetes Pods that are not tagged v1 will receive no traffic.
+"version: v1" corresponds to a Kubernetes *label* "version: v1".
+The rule
+ensures that only Kubernetes pods that containing the label "version: v1"
+will receive traffic.

 There are two types of rules in Istio, **Route Rules**,
 which control request routing, and **Destination Policies**,